How Legal Marketers Can Measure Account-Based Marketing Success

 2. Assign minutes to activities

-Document each possible activity and then assign an amount of time to each.
+Document every possible activity and then assign an amount of time to each.
 For example, an email open is 1 minute, a content download is 10 minutes, and dinner attendance is 2 hours.
 Account for any activities that are realistic for your targets.
 Many people find it helpful to visualize these activities with an account timeline.
-These timelines are particularly helpful to have for quarterly business reviews and for understanding which touchpoints were effective once a deal closes.
+These timelines are particularly helpful for quarterly business reviews and for understanding which touchpoints are effective once a deal closes.

 3. Develop an organizational heatmap